‘Fragile’ Mayotte still on high alert as storm moves away

 “It is now moving away from the island,” said Meteo-France.

-On Saturday night, Mayotte was placed on red alert and officials said it would remain in place until Monday evening.
+On Saturday night, Mayotte was placed on red alert and officials said that would remain in place until Monday evening.

 “At the moment, Dikeledi is still a threat to our territory”, said Floriane Ben Hassen, director of Meteo France in Mayotte.

-At its closest, Dikeledi passed around 100 kilometres south of the French territory early on Sunday morning.
+At its closest, Dikeledi passed around 100 kilometres south of the French territory early Sunday morning.

 – ‘Very fragile’ –